wangleon/gamse/docs/manual.foces.rst

     ... ...
     ------- ------------------------------ ------- ------------ ------- ----------------------- ------- ------

-Menwhile, a text file with the name of ``2018-07-18.obslog`` containing almost the same table will be created in the working directory.
+Meanwhile, a text file with the name of ``2018-07-18.obslog`` containing almost the same table will be created in the working directory.
 The columns have the explicit meanings as shown in the header.
 ``nsat`` is the number of saturated pixels of the whole image, and ``q95`` is